riefer02/mcp-database-read-prototype/README.md

 ## Important Notes

 - SQLAlchemy requires `postgresql://` not `postgres://` in connection strings
-- All paths in the Cursor config must be absolute
+- All paths in the client config must be absolute
-- Restart Cursor after adding the configuration
+- Restart your client after adding the configuration
 - The .env file is not needed when using with Cursor
+- Do not commit real credentials; use environment variables or a secret manager in production